arkency/posts/posts/2014-02-16-from-feature-vision-to-stories.md

 When the programmers implement small parts of the feature **we want them to have a good overview of it**.
-Although when they work on a small ticket, their responsibility is to implement the small part enought to mark the story as done, it is also their responsibility to make the solution friendly to next programmers implementing further stories related to the feature.
+Although when they work on a small ticket, their responsibility is to implement the small part enough to mark the story as done, it is also their responsibility to make the solution friendly to next programmers implementing further stories related to the feature.
 In other words, to implement something small, but have in mind the big picture.